one-touch-provisioning/otp-gitops/README.md

 - Can be configured to automatically deploy applications to Managed Clusters via OpenShift GitOps.
 An example provided will deploy IBM Cloud Pak for Integration (utilising full GitOps Principles) to Managed Clusters.

-### Coming Soon

-- Zero Touch Provisioning of Managed OpenShift Clusters to Bare-metal nodes (think Edge deployments)
+- Zero Touch Provisioning of Managed OpenShift Clusters to Bare-metal nodes to support Near and Far Edge deployments

 ## Red Hat Advanced Cluster Management Hub and Spoke Clusters Concept